 Heat the olive oil in a large skillet over medium heat.

 When the oil is hot and shimmering, add the ground beef, onions, and celery.

-Cook until beef is browned and vegetables are tender, stirring frequently.
+Cook until the beef is browned and the vegetables are tender, stirring frequently.

-Add garlic and peppers; cook, for about 1 minute longer, stirring frequently.
+Add the garlic and jalapeno peppers; cook about 1 minute longer, stirring frequently.

 Stir in the tomatoes, chili powder, salt, pepper, and cumin.
 Bring to a simmer.

 In the prepared baking dish, arrange half of the sliced potatoes, then top with half of the corn, half of the ground beef mixture, and half of the cheese.